kubeadm init

 1. Runs a series of pre-flight checks to validate the system state before making changes.
 Some checks only trigger warnings, others are considered errors and will exit kubeadm until the problem is corrected or the user specifies --ignore-preflight-errors=<list-of-errors>.

-3. Writes kubeconfig files in /etc/kubernetes/ for the kubelet, the controller-manager and the scheduler to use to connect to the API server, each with its own identity.
+3. Writes kubeconfig files in /etc/kubernetes/ for the kubelet, the controller-manager, and the scheduler to connect to the API server, each with its own identity.
 Also additional kubeconfig files are written, for kubeadm as administrative entity (admin.conf) and for a super admin user that can bypass RBAC (super-admin.conf).

 4. Generates static Pod manifests for the API server, controller-manager and scheduler.
 In case an external etcd is not provided, an additional static Pod manifest is generated for etcd.